2015 Installer Championship

 Award Presentation Ceremony

-The Award ceremony will take place immediately after the judging for the final round at 3:30pm Friday October 24, 2014 in the HNA Installer Championship area.
+The award ceremony will take place immediately after judging for the final round at 3:30pm on October 23, beginning at 3:45 p.m. in the HNA Installer Championship area.

 Awards and Recognition

-The Champion team will receive the Hardscape North America Installer Champion trophy which they can keep until the next championship.
-The “Champion” will receive a $1,000 USD award.
-The “Runner Up” will receive a $400 award.
+The Champion team will receive the Hardscape North America Installer champion trophy which they can keep until the next championship.
+The “champion” will receive a $1,000 award.
+The “runner up” will receive a $400 award.
 Additional prizes may be awarded and may be announced prior to the start of the championship.
-The Champion and Runner Up teams will each receive an iQ360 14” masonry saw, recognition in the Hardscape North America website, the ICPI website, the Interlock Design Magazine, and potentially numerous other publications.
+The champion and runner up teams will each receive an iQ360 14” masonry saw, recognition in the Hardscape North America website, the ICPI website, the Interlock Design magazine, and potentially numerous other publications.